mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 In the example below, we are going to use the [common-profile](https://github.com/infitx-org/common-profile) repository.
 All you have to do is reference the **common-profile** and the values defined in there will override the configuration defined in the **iac-modules** repository.

 **NOTE:** The `custom-config.yaml` file always needs to be present.
-Without this file, the deployment will fail.
+Without this file, the deployment will fail. <!-- EDITORIAL COMMENT: Should be `cluster-config.yaml`-->

 **NOTE:** If you do not wish to override the default configuration in the **iac-modules** repository, do not reference any profile.
 <!-- EDITORIAL COMMENT: BTW, the profile currently only has the values that are not defined in the default-config.
 Also: the default thing is iac-modules and the profile overrides that.
 So the iac-modules is the default, if we don't want to override it, we just remove the override file. -->